Skip to main content

 });

-To use this code, make sure to initialize your project with npm init -y and install the mintBlue SDK.
+To use this code, make sure to initialize your project with npm init -y and install the mintBlue SDK, express, and body-parser dependencies.

 Next, let's run the example.